Did Marco Polo actually witness a levitating Monk on his journey eastward?

 Homepage › Forums › Theism › Did Marco Polo actually witness a levitating Monk on his journey eastward?

-This topic contains 24 replies, has 6 voices, and was last updated by Unseen 1 year, 8 months ago.
+- This topic has 24 replies, 6 voices, and was last updated 4 years, 3 months ago by

 -